 Student health records are stored electronically* and processed in accord with current health and personal data protection regulations.
 For further information please see: https://www.rushcliff.com/hosted.php

-*Within College only the two Nurses can access the electronic health records.
-If you wish to opt out of electronic records please alert either nurse.
+*Within College only the Nurse can access the electronic health records.
+If you wish to opt out of electronic records please alert the nurse.
 Any hard copies of data will be stored securely in the health centre for no longer than ten years before being destroyed.

 Chaperoning during consultations.

 The Royal College of Nursing states that "All patients should have the right, if they wish, to have a chaperone present during an examination, procedure, treatment or any care irrespective of organisational constraints or settings in which this is carried out"